casting-video/react-native-camera/docs/RNCamera.md

 Classification is determining whether a certain facial characteristic is present.
 For example, a face can be classified with regards to whether its eyes are open or closed.
 Another example is whether the face is smiling or not.

+### Text Recognition Related props

+RNCamera uses the Google Mobile Vision frameworks for Text Recognition, you can read more info about it [here](https://developers.google.com/vision/android/text-overview).

+#### `onTextRecognized`

+Method to be called when text is detected.
+Receives a Text Recognized Event object.
+The interesting value of this object is the `textBlocks` value, which is an array with objects of the [TextBlock](https://developers.google.com/android/reference/com/google/android/gms/vision/text/TextBlock) properties.

+## Component instance methods

 #### `takePictureAsync([options]): Promise`

 Takes a picture, saves in your app's cache directory and returns a promise.